- CAEN Access is validated periodically for continued eligibility.

 CAEN Access Expiration Schedule

-The CAEN Access expiration schedule for Fall 2020 is as follows:
+The CAEN Access expiration schedule for Winter 2021 is as follows:

 Note: CAEN reserves the right to expire access at any time for students who withdraw from courses or transfer out of the College of Engineering, and for employees who are terminated based on their last day of employment at the College.